 The U.S. Department of State’s Bureau of Educational and Cultural Affairs is pleased to announce the second Fulbright Arctic Initiative for scholars and professionals from the eight Arctic Council member countries.
 The deadline for scholars and professionals to apply to the Norwegian Fulbright Commission October 16, 2017.
 The Fulbright Commission will submit its nominees, chosen from among eligible applicants, to the Institute of International Education (IIE), by November 13, 2017.
 Successful candidates will be notified of their selection in February 2018.

+PLEASE NOTE!
 The Fulbright Arctic Initiative is not to be confused with the Fulbright Arctic Chair grant, which is awarded to one Norwegian and one American scholar each year.
 The application deadline for that award, for the 2018/19 academic year, is October 1, 2017 for Norwegian scholars, and August 1, 2017, for American scholars.
 Please find more information about the Arctic Chair grant for Norwegian scholars here, and for American Scholars here.

 Background: The Fulbright Arctic Initiative supports scholars, researchers and professionals from Arctic Council member countries to carry out collaborative research on public policy questions related to the unique challenges of the Arctic region.
 The goal is to create a network to stimulate international collaboration on Arctic issues while increasing mutual understanding between people of the United States and the people of other countries.